lazywithclass/winston-cloudwatch/README.md

 If either the group or the stream do not exist they will be created for you.

-For displaying time you should click on the gear in the top right corner on page with your logs and enable checkbox "Creation Time".
+For displaying time in AWS CloudWatch UI you should click on the gear in the top right corner in the page with your logs and enable checkbox "Creation Time".

 ### Usage